Nimaoth/Nev/docs/configuration.md

 Setting stores can override or extend the settings from the parent.
 Some stores are loaded from a file, some are only in memory.

-Setting stores form a tree, with the base store at the root and indidual text editors (for individual files) as leaves.
+Setting stores form a tree, with the base store at the root and individual text editors (for individual files) as leaves.

 When the application reads the value of a setting, depending on the context it reads it from either an editor store, document store, language store or the runtime store.